-A Preston man will pass through his home city tomorrow on a cycling - and fund-raising - mission.
+Preston man to pass through home city tomorrow on cycling mission

 Martin Ferguson is attempting to pedal from Land's End to John O'Groats in just four days - a gruelling 240 miles a day, when the trip normally takes around 10-12 days to complete.